math-health/mhef-library-maven/README.md

-# mhef-library-maven
+# Math Health - Maven Library example

-Testing how to publish Java libraries packages into Maven repository
+Testing how to publish Java libraries packages into Maven repository.